watermelontools/watermelon/README.md

 > As an example, we have `utils/user/getProfile.ts` that is imported in `pages/api/user/getProfile.ts` and returns a `types/UserProfile.ts`.
 In the database, you will find a _user_ table with all the data on the type.

 We do all of this as a security measure.
 We don't want data exposed and we consider our backend safe.

+### New integrations

+To integrate a new service, several steps are to be taken, but it's pretty much copying code.

+First, we use oauth so you need to ensure that the service supports it.

+Remember that there are several procedures in our db to replicate.